-- Slow down, activate flashers and stop.
-Stop no closer than 15 feet from the crossing and leave at least 15 feet between the front and rear of your vehicle and the nearest rail. - 2) Eliminate distractions by turning off radios and fans.
-Ask students to remain quiet as you cross the tracks. - 3 Look and listen for trains by opening the driver's window and right-side door.
+- 1 Slow down, activate flashers and stop.
+Stop no closer than 15 feet from the crossing and leave at least 15 feet between the front and rear of your vehicle and the nearest rail. - 2 Eliminate distractions by turning off radios and fans.
+Ask students to remain quiet as you cross the tracks. - The driver's window and right-side door.

 Look carefully in both directions for approaching trains.
 If necessary, look around visual obstacles.
 If your view is obstructed, do not attempt to cross.
-Look both ways twice before crossing.

-Once you begin crossing the tracks, do not hesitate.
+Look both ways twice before crossing. - 4 Once you begin crossing the tracks, do not hesitate.
 Cross without stopping.
 If stuck or stalled on the tracks, evacuate immediately and call the number on the Blue and White Sign.
 You may need to open the emergency exit door at the back of the bus either from the inside or outside the bus.